facebook/react/docs/docs/refactor/01-motivation.md

 React is a JavaScript library for creating user interfaces by Facebook and Instagram.
 Many people choose to think of React as the **V** in **[MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)**.

 We built React to solve one problem: **building large applications with data that changes over time**.
-To do this, React has two main ideas:
+To do this, React has two main ideas.

 ## Stay simple and declarative